-So in 382, when Damasus calls Jerome back to Rome to help him shape things up, what was being shaped up was the new Catholic Church, the new official state religion, which by Imperial edict was the only church entitled to the name and all others were heretics and deserving of such punishment as the Empire should choose to inflict.
+So in 382, when Damasus calls Jerome back to Rome to help him shape things up, what was being shaped up was the two-year-old Catholic Church, the new official state religion, which by Imperial edict was the only church entitled to the description "catholic" (whole, complete, entire, universal), all others were defined as heretics and deserving of such punishment as the Empire should choose to inflict.
 The Western Roman Empire at this time was starting to fall apart and was just decades away from falling apart, so a lot of this had to do with trying to prevent that.

 In fact, the daughter of Paula, a lively young woman named Blaesilla, after just four months of having to live this way, died of it!
 Yeah, died.
 On top of which Jerome tells Paula not to mourn her daughter.
 This got the Romans really pissed, there was an inquiry into just what was really going on between Jerome and Paula, and then Damasus dies, and with that support gone, Jerome is forced out of Rome.

 So where's he go?
 Where else, the Eastern Empire, where they really get into all this monkery and fasting and stuff.
 Paula and her money follow.
 The whole sham of a works-based sparse life funded by patrician wealthy-class money.
 There's some real apostolic stuff for you.
 Lemme tell ya, if somebody wants to convince you of their mistaking the physiological effects of self induced glucose denial for some sort of spiritual state of attainment, you'd be better off running right to the nearest McDonald's and ordering a double quarter pounder, which, if memory serves, is combo 4 on the menu.
 Personally I like our Nebraska favourite Runza better, which also makes a helluva burger, and it's Wolgadeutsch too, but being a regional chain may not be available where you are.